Michael Hogan (Canadian actor): Career

 Hogan's movies include Road to Saddle River, Clearcut, Stella, Cowboys Don't Cry and The Cutting Edge and the telefilms Dead Man's Gun, Shadow Lake, Scorn, Shadow Realm and Nights Below Station Street, for which he received the Manitoba Motion Picture Industry Association's Blizzard Award for Best Leading Actor.
 He appeared in the romance horror film Red Riding Hood (2011).

-Hogan has also lent his voice to the video game industry, providing the voice of Captain Armando-Owen Bailey in the role-playing games (RPG), Mass Effect 2 and Mass Effect 3, as well as the opening character, Doc Mitchell, in Fallout: New Vegas.
+Hogan has also lent his voice to the video game industry, providing the voice of Captain Armando-Owen Bailey in the role-playing games (RPG) Mass Effect 2 and Mass Effect 3, as well as the opening character, Doc Mitchell, in Fallout: New Vegas.
 Hogan also voiced the character General Tullius in the RPG, The Elder Scrolls V: Skyrim.
-Most recently, he lent his voice as Samael in the American release of the Korean massively multiplayer online role-playing game, TERA (2012).
+Most recently, he lent his voice as Samael in the American release of the Korean multiplayer role-playing game TERA (2012).

 Personal life

 On February 17, 2020, Hogan sustained a brain injury after falling and hitting his head.
 This caused paralysis of his left side, memory loss, and dysphagia.
+The slip and fall accident happened at a dinner event following a Battlestar Galactica fan convention.